datarootsio/ml-skeleton-py/HOWTO.md

 Finally, you can start both services using `docker-compose`:
 for example `docker-compose up jupyter` and `docker-compose up api`.
-TODO:
-- add docker-compose instructions (and how to setup pycharm to use this container)

 ## Best practices for development

 - Make sure that `make test` runs properly.
-This includes running `make lint`, to check your code format.
 - Commit often, perfect later.
 - Integrate `make test` with your CI pipeline.
 - Capture `stdout` when deployed.